AndreKelling/jspdf-template/readme.md

 This a styled invoice Template [jsPDF](https://github.com/MrRio/jsPDF) in a simple _ES6 webpack_ setup.

-I do use a custom font here.
-Which is prepared as base64 code like following: https://github.com/MrRio/jsPDF/#use-of-utf-8--ttf

 Includes [svg2pdf](https://github.com/yWorks/svg2pdf.js) for better SVG support.
 Which is also the reason why [jsPDF-yworks](https://github.com/yWorks/jsPDF) package had to replace the original one.

 ## Releases